-(Psalms 104:2) covering yourself with light as with a garment, stretching out the heavens like a tent.
+(Psalms 104:2) The LORD wraps himself in light as with a garment; he stretches out the heavens like a tent

 When the LORD began to create, we learn from the Scriptures, "And God said, 'Let there be light,' and there was light.
 God saw that the light was good, and he separated the light from the darkness" (Genesis 1:3-4).
 The LORD wraps himself in light so He can be seen or so the creation as He creates can be seen and serve as a part of His garment with all of creation in the light revealing God's splendor and majesty.
 From observation of creation, we see something of God's splendor and majesty, and learn more about God.
-The "Light" can also mean the
+The "Light" can also mean the "Truth."

-"Truth."
 When we "see the light" we understand the truth.
 When we look at the heavens above us, they may look like a tent that covers us.
 God's abode is above this tent or above the heavens.

-(Psalms 104:3) He lays the beams of his chambers on the waters; he makes the clouds his chariot; he rides on the wings of the wind;
+(Psalms 104:3) and lays the beams of his upper chambers on their waters.
+He makes the clouds his chariot and rides on the wings of the wind.